KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/color_distance.rst

 .. contents::

-This is the `Frei0r Colordistance <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-colordistance>`_ MLT filter
+This is the `Frei0r colordistance <https://www.mltframework.org/plugins/FilterFrei0r-colordistance/>`_ MLT filter.

 Calculates the distance between the selected color and the current pixel and uses that value as new pixel value.